You have options for treatment.

-Today, HIV treatments can be as simple as one pill per day or a long-acting injection.
-They allow people with HIV to live a long healthy life, and not pass HIV to their sexual partners.
+HIV treatments help you take charge of your health and support others to do the same.
+Treatments can be as simple as one pill per day or one long-acting injection.
+You can live a long healthy life and not pass HIV to your sexual partners.

 How effective is HIV treatment?

-Although there isn’t a cure for HIV yet, so much progress has been made in making HIV manageable.
+Although there is not yet a cure for HIV, a great deal of progress has been made to make HIV manageable.

-Effective treatment suppresses the virus, so it can’t attack the person’s immune system and it cannot be transmitted to sexual partners.
-And there are often few or no side effects.
-98% of people living with HIV in Ontario who are on treatment are virally suppressed.
+Effective treatment suppresses the virus, so it can’t attack the person’s immune system, and it cannot be transmitted to sexual partners.
+This treatment can be safely taken by people living with HIV during pregnancy and when they are taking gender-affirming hormone replacement therapy.
+There are often few or no side effects.
+In Ontario, the HIV virus is effectively suppressed in 98% of people who live with HIV and who are on treatment.

-The earlier HIV is diagnosed and treated, the longer and healthier a person with HIV will live.
+The earlier HIV is diagnosed and treated, the longer and healthier a person with HIV can live.

 How do I get HIV treatment if I do not have health care coverage in Ontario?